hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > May in their turn as leaders, lead the way.
 >
 > Bel.
-I've often seen a country dance, when form'd
+I've often seen a country dance, when formed
 >
-> In the same room, by several sets perform'd;
+> In the same room, by several sets performed;
 >
 > Are they all different dances, or the same?
 >